AI makes building faster. It does not make understanding optional.

 How I work

-I write code, review PRs, design data pipelines, and make the architectural decisions your team will live with after I leave.
-But I start by spending time with the people who do the work.
-I map the workflows, identify where things break down, and figure out where AI creates genuine value and where it adds cost without return.
-Not every process benefits from AI.
-The most expensive mistake is building the wrong thing faster.
-Less time in meetings, more time shipping solutions that have real impact.
+I start by spending time with the people who do the work.
+I map workflows, identify where things break down, and figure out where AI creates genuine value and where it adds cost without return.
+Then I build it: code, architecture, data pipelines, governance.

 This way of working was shaped by formative years at frog and Intuity Media Lab, where understanding the problem came before the technology decision, and refined through 15 years of enterprise delivery at Siemens, Deutsche Telekom, and Mercedes-Benz.